By appointment: 285 New King's Road, London, SW6 4RD

 020 7352 9977

-The Silk Gallery was established in 1989 by Kathryn Thompson, who designs and sources her own fabrics and ensures that all manufacture is undertaken in the UK.
+The Silk Gallery was established in 1989 by Kathryn Thompson who designs and sources her own fabrics and ensures that all manufacture is undertaken in the UK.
 Timeless classical themes have always been the inspiration for the designs.
-The core fabric used is silk but the company has developed yarn combinations (silk with linen cotton or polyester) that enhance both durability and the natural characteristics of silk.
-A major part of the work undertaken is on bespoke commissions including working closely with customers or their interior designers creating custom-coloured fabrics.
+The core fabric used is silk but the company has developed yarn combinations (silk with linen, cotton or polyester) that enhance both durability and the natural characteristics of silk.
+A major part of the work undertaken is on bespoke commissions, including working closely with customers or their interior designers creating custom-coloured fabrics.
 There's also a complementary range of trimmings.
-Collections are now located in Tissus d'Helene.
+The Silk Gallery Collection can now be seen at the Tissus d’Helene showroom at The Design Centre, Chelsea Harbour.
+Enquiries an cutting requests should be sent to email@example.com.
+The collection continues to be updated with the new Spring Collection 2020 “Exotic” on view at the Harbour.

 421 Design Centre East, Chelsea Harbour, London, , SW10 0XE